Your area Not set — showing everywhere

 Who owes what, by when.

-Update maps to indicate the adjusted leechfield proximity and bring a final plat to the public hearing.
+Update maps to indicate the adjusted leechfield boundary and bring a final plat to the public hearing.

 Assigned: Dan Higginson · Due: Public Hearing

-Consult with a land developer to lay out property options and review Conservation Subdivision guidelines.
+Consult with a land developer to lay out options and review Conservation Subdivision guidelines.

 Assigned: Amanda Shute